* Effort to repeal 2010 law unlikely to get past Senate

 Polls show that Americans are split on the law.
 An ABC News/Washington Post poll this week found that more Americans now believe it will hurt rather than help the struggling U.S. economy.
 But the poll also showed that just 18 percent favor full repeal of the law.

-Republicans say the law saddles businesses with high costs and complicated regulations.
-Democrats say the law is an historic move to deliver health insurance to more than 30 million people who currently cannot afford it while also lowering medical costs and providing more consumer protections.
+Republicans have complained that the law will saddle businesses with high costs and complicated regulations.
+Democrats have heralded the law as an historic move to deliver health insurance to more than 30 million people who currently cannot afford coverage while also lowering medical costs and providing more consumer protections.

-The law will also bar insurance companies from denying coverage to people with pre-existing health conditions.
+The law will bar insurance companies from denying coverage to people with pre-existing health conditions.

 Some, but not all, of the provisions in the law have gone into effect.
-They include allowing young people to stay on their parents’ health insurance until age 26, improving drug savings for the elderly on the government’s Medicare insurance program, and creating temporary high-risk pools to help people with medical conditions obtain health coverage.
+They include requiring insurers to cover children with pre-existing conditions, allowing young people to stay on their parents’ health insurance until age 26, and creating temporary high-risk pools to help people with medical conditions obtain health coverage.

 Other elements such as the creation of insurance exchanges to help individuals and small business compare and purchase plans do not go into effect until 2014.

-Federal courts have issued differing positions on whether whether a mandate that Americans purchase health insurance is permissible under the U.S. Constitution.
+Federal courts have issued differing positions on whether whether the mandate to purchase health insurance is permissible under the U.S. Constitution.
 The question is expected to wind up before the U.S. Supreme Court.

-Additional reporting by Kim Dixon; Editing by Will Dunham
+Reporting by Donna Smith; Editing by Will Dunham